In Exercises 1–4, classify the two samples as independent or depe... | Study Prep in Pearson+

 Dependent Samples

-Dependent samples, also known as paired samples, involve groups that are related or matched in some way.
-This typically occurs when the same subjects are measured more than once, such as before and after a treatment.
-In the given question, the heights of the same 37 children measured after one year represent dependent samples because the second measurement is directly related to the first.
+Dependent samples, also known as paired samples, occur when the samples are related or matched in some way.
+This can happen when the same subjects are measured under different conditions or at different times.
+For instance, if you measured the weights of the same oranges before and after a specific treatment, those samples would be dependent.

 Recommended video: